New Jersey Social Security Disability Attorney

 Am I Eligible for SSD Benefits in New Jersey?

 When someone applies for Social Security Disability benefits, the Social Security Administration will determine if the individual qualifies, taking a number of factors into consideration.
 The Social Security Administration considers the following:

-- Work history: The duration of work test is the general basis that the SSA uses to determine if an individual is eligible to apply for Social Security Disability Insurance.
-This test requires that an individual have worked approximately five of the last ten years.
+- Work history: The duration of work test is the general basis the SSA uses to determine if an individual is eligible to apply for Social Security Disability Insurance.
+This test requires an individual to have worked approximately five of the last ten years.
 Individuals who have never worked may be eligible for Supplemental Security Income.

 - Assets available: Supplemental Security Income is a “means-based” program, meaning the Social Security Administration will evaluate an individual’s financial resources to determine if an individual qualifies for SSI benefits.

-- Evaluation of work activities: If you are applying for SSDI or SSI benefits, an individual must not be able to perform “substantial gainful activity” (work).
+- Evaluation of work activities: If you are applying for SSDI or SSI benefits, you must not be able to perform “substantial gainful activity” (work).
 This includes performing your old job and not being able to adapt to a new job.
 For example, if you hurt your leg, but can still perform a job that allows you to sit during the day, your application may be denied.